jaykavitake/IRCTC-Financial-Performance-Analysis-Dashboard/README.md

 # Dataset Description
 The dataset covers IRCTC's annual financial statements with the following key fields:
 FieldDescriptionYearFinancial year (Mar-2015 to Mar-2025)RevenueTotal revenue earned (in Crores)ExpensesTotal expenses incurred (in Crores)Net ProfitProfit after tax (in Crores)Other IncomeNon-operating income (in Crores)EPSEarnings Per ShareDividend %Dividend payout percentageOPM %Operating Profit Margin percentageTax %Effective tax rate percentage

+# DataSet Used
+-<a href="https://github.com/jaykavitake/IRCTC-Financial-Performance-Analysis-Dashboard/blob/main/IRCTC_DASHBOARD.xlsx"> DataSet Used</a>
+ The dataset is based on IRCTC's officially published annual financial statements spanning 10 fiscal years (FY2015 – FY2025).
+Each row represents one financial year and captures key income statement and valuation metrics.
+All monetary values are in ₹ Crores.
+The data was manually compiled and cleaned before analysis.